Hans Kotter – MEHR LICHT!

 In der Stern-Wywiol Galerie wird das Werk des international ausstellenden Künstlers nun erstmals in Hamburg gezeigt – Zeit zum Glücklichsein!

-This can also be understood very well in the photographic works.
-For Hans Kotter has photographed precisely that which we always see without seeing it, LIGHT.
-As you surely know, our daylight, which is perceived as white, is the mixture of electromagnetic radiation of different wavelengths.
-Do you remember the simple prisms from physics lessons where the white light fell in on one side and came out on the other side as a rainbow?
-With the help of a combination of specially manufactured glass prisms, Hans Kotter creates very special light refractions and effects.
-These are then photographed as ultra-high resolution macros and this is what you see in the photos.
+This can also be seen very clearly in his photographic works.
+Hans Kotter has photographed precisely what we always see without realising it, LIGHT.
+As you probably know, the daylight we perceive as white is a mixture of electromagnetic radiation of different wavelengths.
+Do you remember the simple prisms from physics lessons, where white light fell in on one side and came out on the other as a rainbow?
+Hans Kotter uses a combination of specially manufactured glass prisms to create very special light refractions and effects.
+These are then photographed as ultra-high-resolution macros and this is what you see in the photos.
 Motifs of almost unearthly colour brilliance and beauty, close enough to touch and yet unattainable - LIGHT.

 In our new catalogue you will find a wide range of Hans Kotter's work, feel free to take a look.